josh-collinsworth/joco-sveltekit/src/routes/blog/posts/never-use-px-for-font-size.md

 </CalloutPlusQuote>

 Again: "always" is a strong word, and a bit dogmatic.
 But the truth is: if you pick the wrong unit, you risk overriding your users' preferences, making it harder (maybe even impossible) for them to use your website, _and_ potentially harming the design with unintended visual side effects.
-(And `px` will likely be the wrong choice more often than not.)

 ## What units are we talking about, and what do they do?